shivansh/shivansh.github.io/_posts/2021-11-23-go-function-reordering.md

 ```

 The ordering of function declarations above might lead to one scrolling a bit
-before reaching and identifying the entry point `foo`.
-A valid alternate
+before reaching and identifying the entry point `foo` (for relatively larger
-representation for the above program could be -
+programs).
+A valid alternate representation for the above program could be -

 ```
 func foo() { // entry point